Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Higher Brown representability

 \begin{definition} Let $\C$ be a locally small $\infty$-category.
 A set of \emph{weak generators} of $\C$ is a (small) set of objects $\mathcal{G}$ that jointly detect equivalences, i.e., a morphism $f \colon x\to y$ in $\C$ is an equivalence if and only if the canonical morphism

 is an equivalence for every object $g \in \mathcal{G}$. \end{definition}

-\begin{remark} A remark about the terminology is here in order.
+\begin{remark} Some expository comments about the terminology may be useful here.
 First, weak generators should not be confused with the strictly stronger notion which refers to a set of objects that generate $\C$ under filtered colimits.

 Second, in the case of ordinary categories, it differs also from the familiar notion of a set of objects which distinguish parallel arrows.
 The latter property follows from the property in Definition \ref{weak_gen_def} when $\C$ admits equalizers.